yoonsikp/pycubelut/README.md

 </p>

 ## Detailed Explanation
-In the context of images/video, a Look Up Table, or LUT, is an encoding of a transformation from one RGB value to another.
-There are two types of LUTs used in image processing, 1D LUT and 3D LUT.
-A 1D LUT contains an individual transformation for each colour channel, so for an image there would be three 1D LUTs (for Red, Green, and Blue).
-However, a 3D LUT is much more powerful, allowing for arbitrary transformations, such as hue shifts, greyscale, false colour, and other complex effects.
-This is because a 3D LUT has every point of RGB space directly mapped to another specified colour (ℝ³ -> ℝ³).
-All possible colour effect such as gamma, saturation, contrast, brightness, etc. can be encoded into a 3D LUT.
+In the context of images/video, a Look Up Table, or LUT, is an encoding of a transformation for all possible RGB values.
+There are two types of LUTs used in image processing, 1D LUTs and 3D LUTs.
+A 1D LUT contains an independent transformation for each colour channel, so in this case there would be three 1D LUTs (for Red, Green, and Blue).
+However, a 3D LUT is more powerful and allows for arbitrary transformations, such as greyscale, false colour, and other complex effects.
+This is because a 3D LUT has every colour in RGB space directly mapped to another specified colour (ℝ³ -> ℝ³).
+All possible colour effects such as gamma, saturation, contrast, brightness, etc. can be encoded as a 3D LUT.

-3D LUTs are essentially grids in the shape of cubes, the reason why Adobe used `.cube` for their LUT file extension.
+3D LUTs are essentially grids in the shape of cubes, which is why Adobe used `.cube` for their LUT file extension.
 In order to encode the transformation of a complete 8 bit RGB space, 256x256x256 = 17 million mappings are required.
-However, the Cube format allows for interpolation of expected values from a LUT defined with an arbitrary level of precision, such as a LUT with only 33x33x33 = 36 thousand mappings.
+However, the Cube format allows for interpolation of values from a LUT defined with a fewer number of points, such as a LUT with only 33x33x33 = 36 thousand mappings.

-Many professionals use 3D LUTs to obtain a certain look to their images and videos, although this is usually done using proprietary software such as Adobe Photoshop or Final Cut Pro. `pycubelut` was thus created to be the first free, easy to use, open-source, command-line tool to apply Adobe Cube LUTs to images.
+Many professionals apply 3D LUTs to obtain a certain look to their images and videos, and this is usually done with proprietary software such as Adobe Photoshop or Final Cut Pro. `pycubelut` was created to be the first free, easy to use, open-source, command-line tool to apply Adobe Cube LUTs to images.

 ## Usage
 ```